arnabsinha99/Video-Processing/Image morphing/Readme.md

 ## Usage

+Clone this repository to your local computer.

-Make sure the command line is running in the directory where the project is saved.
+Open the command terminal.Make sure the command line is running in the directory where the project is cloned.

 * With number of frames included:
     ```bash
     python morphing.py Bush.jpg Clinton.jpg -frames 10